vfarcic/devops26/manuscript/06-env.md

 Actually, we might even argue that we do not need tests in the production environment.
 If that statement confuses you or if you do not believe that's true, you'll have to wait a few more chapters when we'll explore promotions to production.

 What we did not yet explore is what happens when we have multiple applications.
 I believe there is no need for exercises that will prove that all the applications are automatically deployed to the staging environment.
-The process is the same no matter whether we have one, tens, or hundreds of applications.
+The process is the same no matter whether we have only one, or we have tens or hundreds of applications.
 The `requirements.yaml` file will contain an entry to each application running in the environment.
 No more, no less.
 On the other hand, we do not necessarily have to deploy all the applications to the same environment.
-That can vary from case to case and often depends on our Jenkins X team structure which we'll explore later.
+That can vary from case to case and it often depends on our Jenkins X team structure which we'll explore later.

 ## Controlling The Environments

 So far, we saw that Jenkins X created three environments during its installation process.
 We got the development environment that runs the tools we need for continuous delivery as well as temporary Pods used during builds.
-We also got the staging environment where all the applications are promoted automatically, whenever we push a change to the master branch.
+We also got the staging environment where all the applications are promoted automatically whenever we push a change to the master branch.
 Finally, we got the production environment that is still a mistery.
 Does all that mean that we are forced to use those three environments in exactly the way Jenkins X imagined?
-The short answer is no. We can create as many environments we need, we can update the existing environments, and we can delete them.
+The short answer is no. We can create as many environments as we need, we can update the existing one, and we can delete them.
 So, let's start with creation of a new environment.

 ```bash
 jx create env \